JJ/granada-off/text/fruits_and_vegetables.md

 One of the things that will draw your attention in Granada is the profusion of green matter in the streets.
-There are not only big boulevards or avenues lined with trees, you can also see them in the Albayzín if you watch it from above using Google maps and also in smallish, single-lane, streets.
+There are not only big boulevards or avenues lined with trees, although not as many as would be desirable, you can also see them in the Albayzín if you watch it from above using Google maps and also in smallish, single-lane, streets.
 They grow on the gardens of the cármenes and by the swimming pools of the suburban condos.
 They